florhaidee/book-search/README.md

   ## Description

-  A Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+  A Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API.
+Built with Apollo Server.
   Where users can search for books and saved them in their accounts.

   ![Main page](./client/public/assets/images/main-page.png)